Feuerlabs/meta-jlrdemo/README.md

-# Jaguar Land Rover Tizen IVI HVAC control demo running on Exosense DEvice.
+# Exosense Device - Jaguar Land Rover Tizen IVI HVAC control demo

 This repository contains the Yocto recipes to build the JLR demo application running on top of the Exosense Device software stack.

+Please see the `git://github.com/Feuerlabs/jlrdemo` repository for instructions on how to build the Jaguar Land Rover demo.

+The build_conf directory contains the config files to install in the created build/conf directory.
+Make sure to edit the directories in bblayers.conf to reflect the local structure before building.

 # Further reading